daltare/test-gh-actions/README.md

 -   The GitHub Action will run either (1) when there are changes pushed directly to the `main` branch or (2) whenever a pull request is accepted into the `main` branch (in both cases, it will only run if files in the `test-app` directory are changed).
 It will not run when changes are pushed to a different branch.
 -   The GitHub Action will only run when there are changes to any file in the `test-app` directory in the `main` branch (not just when the `app.R` file changes).
 Note that you can also set up the action to run whenever there are changes to any file in the `main` branch (not just the `test-app` directory) by removing the line `paths: ['test-app/**']` from the `shiny-deploy.yaml` file (in the `.github/workflows/` directory).
--   Setting up this action requires use of the [`renv`](https://rstudio.github.io/renv/index.html) R package, which creates the `renv.lock` file (i.e. the lockfile).
-That means the developer will need to do things like call `renv::snapshot()` after packages are added or updated (which will record the packages and their sources in the lockfile), and collaborators can call `renv::restore()` (to get the specific package versions recorded in the lockfile).
-For more information, see [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html).
+-   Setting up this action requires use of the [`renv`](https://rstudio.github.io/renv/index.html) R package.
+See above for more information about how to work with that package.

 #### Shiny App Deployment Notes